swashdev/redot-license-dialog/README.md

 -------------

-Before you do anything else, please read the [Disclaimer](#disclaimer) below to make sure you fully understand what GUiLD does and does not do.
+Before you do anything else, please read the [Disclaimer](#disclaimer) below to make sure you fully understand what Godot Unofficial License Dialog does and does not do.

-To use GUiLD in your project, copy the [script](license_dialog.gd) and [scene](license_dialog.tscn) files into your Godot Engine project folder.
+To use Godot Unofficial License Dialog in your project, copy the [script](license_dialog.gd) and [scene](license_dialog.tscn) files into your Godot Engine project folder.
 These files will give you a node named `LicenseDialog` which can be used as a regular popup dialog that will display the licensing information for your